31 July - Taking the Temperature of the Nation | Our Industry Insights

-Julie Bramley, Insights Director - Ex Bauer Media has been working hard to gather and curate the most useful and relevant research and insights from around the country and globe to help us as move forward from the Covid-19 crisis.
+Julie Bramley, Insights Director has been gathering and curating the most useful and relevant research and insights from around the country and globe as a resource for you to refer to.
+The resources are here to help you move forward through the Covid-19 recession.
 Read on for Julie’s top picks and comments.

 to subscribe to receive the top picks of research and insights via email each week.